MidKnightXI/my_web/README.md

-# script_archlinux_config
+# Script for the setup of Arch
-[1.1] Bash script to configure your Archilinux perfectly with LVM
+[1.1] Bash script to configure your Arch linux with LVM

 [WARNING] :